 The APXT2 features a spruce top with meranti back and sides, and like the Yamaha JR-1 above, a nato neck with rosewood fingerboard.
 It doesn’t have a fancy equalizer but it does have an onboard tuner and volume/tone controls.
 For added value, the APXT2 comes bundled with a quality Yamaha gig bag.

 Martin has the reputation as being one of the best guitar manufacturers in the world.
 Many popular artists like Ed Sheeran played on Martin guitars.
+It is one of the best 3/4 guitar for adults too.
 This acoustic guitar is a bit more expensive and if the price is not a big deal for you, then it’s worth every penny.

 It is made in Mexico product.
 The craftsmanship of the body is excellent, has a nice wood detail and also sounds surprisingly good; deep and rich, great sustain.
 The smaller body is perfect sized and is extremely comfortable for kids and youth to sit and play for long periods.